jpcaparas/kain/README.md

 Kain - An online directory of Filipino eating establishments in New Zealand.

+This is a test-driven, API-driven application whose front-end is decoupled from its back-end.

+API is intended to be made publicly accessible.

 # Tests

 This project uses the [Codeception test suite](http://codeception.com/):